KOrfanakis/COVID-19_Vaccinations-UK_vs_EU/README.md

 ## How to View

 Since the notebook is rendered as a static HTML file in the repository, its interactive features (Plotly plots) will not be displayed.
-To view the notebook with interactive content, you can use [nbviewer](), [Kaggle](https://www.kaggle.com/korfanakis/covid-19-vaccination-progress-uk-eu-comparison) or run it locally.
+To view the notebook with interactive content, you can use [nbviewer](https://nbviewer.jupyter.org/github/KOrfanakis/COVID-19_Vaccinations-UK_vs_EU/blob/8cd7c69806e31ebc20b6a81885072b4f06351153/COVID-19-UK_vs_EU_Comparison.ipynb), [Kaggle](https://www.kaggle.com/korfanakis/covid-19-vaccination-progress-uk-eu-comparison) or run it locally.

-**Note**: Interactive maps can not be displayed with the nbviewer.
+**Note**: Interactive maps cannot be displayed with the nbviewer.
 Consequently, maps will be displayed as static images using the `svg` renderer.
-To access the interactive version, please visit the notebook on [Kaggle]() or run the notebook locally after removing the `svg` rendered from the `fig.show()` command.
+To access the interactive version, please visit the notebook on [Kaggle](https://www.kaggle.com/korfanakis/covid-19-vaccination-progress-uk-eu-comparison) or run the notebook locally after removing the `svg` rendered from the `fig.show()` command.

 <br>